 An unusual facial expression, a pause in the beat of conversation, a relaxed face instead of a forced smile, a perceived-aloof demeanour – any number of tiny subtle differences that a psychologist would notice (but that untrained eyes do not), mark this woman out as slightly different.

-But the ostracision that autistic individuals (including those with Asperger Syndrome-type autistic profiles, like this woman) experience is not necessarily a conscious process – it happens intrinsically, like a sort of miscommunication at the most raw level.
+But the ostracision that autistic individuals experience is not necessarily a conscious process – it happens intrinsically, like a sort of miscommunication at the most raw level.

-If the woman does not know she has autism spectrum disorder / condition (ASD/ASC), or is ‘Aspie’, she may well develop low feelings affecting her confidence, and may experience feelings of loneliness, rejection and other issues like depression.
+If the woman does not know she is autistic, or is ‘Aspie’, she may well develop low feelings affecting her confidence, and may experience feelings of loneliness, rejection and other issues like depression.
 She may even style her body differently, in terms of adornments or hair colour, just to pre-empt other people’s perceptions of her, or create a kind of barrier or field around her – again, this may be subconscious, almost like another level of autistic masking.

 The in-crowd of alpha females